 For a Cool Yule

 Begin your day on the West Side with a coffee and Morning Glory Muffin from Saint Monday on West Fountain Street.
 Walk a couple of blocks over to Broadway and check out some hip vintage finds from Rocket to Mars and Hall’s on Broadway.
-Pick up a Jump bike or a Bird scooter and head downtown to Washington Street for lunch at Tom’s BaoBao or a beer at The Malted Barley.
-Head over to Westminster Street to check out more vintage finds at The Vault Collective, then it’s over to the Arcade for unique treasures at Carmen & Ginger and Lovecraft Arts & Sciences (dedicated to all things H.P.
+Pick up a Spin or VeoRide e-scooter and head downtown to Westminster Street for lunch at Yoleni's or a beer at The Malted Barley.
+Once you're refueled, check out more vintage finds at The Vault Collective, then it’s over to the Arcade for unique treasures at Carmen & Ginger and Lovecraft Arts & Sciences (dedicated to all things H.P.
 Lovecraft).
 After all that power shopping, it’s time to treat yourself.
-End your day on Thayer Street by wiping out virtual bad guys at Base Station Virtual Reality Lounge and enjoy some good ‘cue at Durk’s Bar-B-Q.
+End your day on Thayer Street by enjoying some good ‘cue at Durk’s Bar-B-Q followed by dessert at Insomnia Cookies.

 For a Celebration of Culture